mebobby2/mf-store/README.md

 * babel-cli - the babel cli runner
 * babel-preset-react - the 'react' present for transpiling JSX
 * babel-preset-es2015 - the 'es2015' preset for transpiling JS es6

+#### npm run start:prod
+Alias for ```NODE_ENV=production node server.js```.
+We are are just runing server.js with node.
+Notice we are not transpiling server.js in anyway, so if you look inside server.js, we are not using ES6 imports (import example from 'example') but using CommonJS imports (const package = require('module-name')) which is the standard used by node for working with modules.